-The term 'Investment Management' is explained in detail and with examples in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Investment Management' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Investment Management proves to be a general term which most often relates to purchasing and selling investments inside of a portfolio.
 It might also be utilized to cover budgeting and banking tasks and tax management.
 Most of the time, the phrase pertains to managing portfolios and trading securities to reach a particular set of investment goals or objectives.

 Analysts and economists also call Investment Management by the names of money management, private banking, or even portfolio management.
 This includes the professional money management of various assets and financial instruments.
 Among these are equities, bonds, real estate, and other types of securities such as gold, derivatives, and mortgage-backed securities.
 Successful and well-rounded management of investments works to achieve particular investment objectives for the good of the underlying investors.
 Such investors are not necessarily individuals, or private investors.
 They are often family investment offices as well as institutional investors.
 Among the various deep-pocketed institutional investors are governments, pension funds, sovereign wealth funds, insurance companies, and educational foundations.